lmburns/wutag/README.md

 ## Tab completion

-To get tab completion use `wutag print-completions <shell> > /path/to/completions/dir/...` to enable it in your favourite shell.
+To get tab completion use `wutag print-completions --shell <shell> > /path/to/completions/dir/...` to enable it in your favorite shell.

 Available shells are:
  - `bash`